MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/keywords-that-can-be-edited.md

 title: Keywords That Can Be Edited
 description: Keywords That Can Be Edited ms.assetid: 88c3a285-941a-4c91-9e61-25c445d07344
+keywords:
-keywords: ["installation keywords WDK networking , editing", "editing installation keywords"]
+- installation keywords WDK networking , editing
+- editing installation keywords ms.author: windows-driver-content
+ms.date: 04/20/2017
+ms.topic: article
+ms.prod: windows-hardware
+ms.technology: windows-devices
 ---

 # Keywords That Can Be Edited